-Ready to grow your own tea?
-This page will guide you through everything you need to know to give your new herbal tea garden a healthy start and keep it thriving through the growing season!
+Ready to grow your own herbal tea?
+Here's how to give your garden a healthy start and keep it thriving through the growing season!

 Note: A little pre-planning is key to success!

 If you haven't thought about the best place to plant your herbs, which herbs will grow best in your area, how many plants or seeds to buy, etc. ... click on over to my Herb Garden Planning page.
-Then use the link at the bottom of that page to come right back here when you're ready!
+Then come on back here when you're ready!

 What's On This Page?